 By default, human beings are wired to fear loss.
-We hold on tightly to what we have, even if what we have isn’t that great, because, hey, at least we have that.
+We hold on tightly to what we have, even if what we have isn’t that great, because, hey, at least we have something.

 There’s a famous saying: Good is the enemy of great.

-Not willing to take our word for it?
-Here are a couple of real-life stories from people in recovery who have discovered new lives for themselves once they finally admitted they had a problem and made a commitment to recovery.
+Here are a couple of real-life stories from people in recovery who have discovered new lives for themselves once they finally admitted there was a problem and made a commitment to change it.

 In her college years, Julie had three identities: the studious pupil at school, the good daughter at home, and the party girl on the weekends.

-Bit by bit, however, things started going too far, like waking up in a strange house and not knowing how she got there or who the other people were.
-Her nose damage from drug use was also an eye-opener.
+However, bit by bit, things started going too far, like waking up in a strange house and not knowing how she got there or who she was with.
+Her aching nose from snorting drugs was also an eye-opener.

-Julie was three weeks sober when she was in a serious car accident and suffered physical injury and brain damage.
-Unable to work or care for her family, Julie had no choice but to focus completely on her own healing.
+Julie was three weeks sober when she was in a severe car accident and suffered physical injury and brain damage.
+Unable to work or care for her family, Julie had no choice but to focus entirely on her healing.

 Today, Julie shares tips on “finding the joys in life while living straight up” at SoberJulie.com.

-Later, he had an injury while riding a dirt bike, and became addicted to the Vicodin pain medication he was prescribed.
-Then he found a psychiatrist willing to prescribe him Xanax and ADHD medications, and eventually began drinking alcohol as well.
+Then he found a psychiatrist willing to prescribe him Xanax and ADHD medications, and eventually began drinking.

 When Thomas finally hit rock bottom, he realized that he needed to let go of everything and start with a clean slate.

-“I let go of the way I dressed, let go of all friends associated with my past addiction days, I changed my self-image … I completely reinvented myself,” said Thomas.
+“I let go of the way I dressed, let go of all friends associated with, I changed my self-image … I completely reinvented myself,” said Thomas.
 “I started to become more responsible for myself, more self-sufficient.

 “What really helped me let go was taking responsibility for my actions and cleaning my slate with myself,” he said.
 “Journaling my transgressions and really seeing the magnitude of what I had done, getting honest with myself about that, helped me let go of the life I had once lived.”